Diploma of Professional Writing and Editing - 22091VIC

 - media content managers.

-- an applicant statement outlining your interests in writing and editing for the workplace (maximum 500 words)
+- an applicant statement outlining your interests in writing and editing for the workplace (maximum 500 words), and

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.